railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 	If you're using the accounting module fully other, more efficient, methods let you manage payments, such as entering account statements, reconciling paperwork, using tools for preparing payments, interfacing with banks.

-You can monitor the accounting impact of paying the invoice through the chart of accounts available from the menu  *Financial Management > Charts > Chart of Accounts* .
+You can monitor the accounting impact of paying the invoice through the chart of accounts available from the menu :menuselection:`Financial Management --> Charts --> Chart of Accounts`.
 Open ERP automatically creates accounting entries from the payment and can reconcile the payment to the invoice.

 From Sales Proposal to Sales Order
 -----------------------------------

 In Open ERP, sales proposals and sales orders are managed using documents that are based on the same common functionality as purchase orders, so you'll recognize the following documents in general but notice changes to their detail and to their workflows.
-To create a new sales proposal, use the menu  *Sales Management > Sales Order*  which creates a new order in a state of \ ``Quotation``\  , then:
+To create a new sales proposal, use the menu :menuselection:`Sales Management --> Sales Order` which creates a new order in a state of \ ``Quotation``\  , then:

 	#.
 Select \ ``Default Shop``\  in the  *Shop* field.
 The shop is linked to a warehouse, which defines the location that you'll use to despatch goods from.